UST-QuAntiL/qhana-plugin-runner/docs/plugin-types/circuit-executor.md

     The execution options **must** support `shots` as the number of shots to simulate/execute.
     Unknown execution options must be ignored.
-    Execution options that are specific to specific pligins should have unique names.
+    Execution options that are specific to specific plugins should have unique names.

     | Attribute | Description                                      |
     |:----------|:-------------------------------------------------|